 Let's begin with "traditional publishing."
 Most bestselling books that you encounter in brick-and-mortar bookstores are published by traditional publishers.
-It's also known as a commercial or a trade publisher, which purchases the right to publish and sell a manuscript on an exclusive basis.
+It's also known as commercial or trade publishing, where a publisher purchases the right to publish and sell a manuscript on an exclusive basis.

 Large publishing houses usually pay an advance on royalties, but smaller ones don't, except in exceptional circumstances.
 This type of publisher is renowned for being very selective and will only publish a small number of manuscripts submitted.

 Many sizable traditional publishing houses only work exclusively with agented authors, but there's no fee involved for the author for being published with them.
-While this may seem like saving on costs up front, most publishers only give out 6 to 12 per cent royalties, which is the lowest percentage of the publishing types we're looking at today.
+While this may seem like saving on costs up front, most publishers only give out 6 to 12 per cent royalties on copies sold, which is the lowest percentage of the publishing types we're looking at today.